High Performance CMPower Marine Solar Panel Specifications Summary

 Properly matching solar panels to charge controllers can greatly increase the system charging efficiency, reducing battery charge time and increasing battery life.
 Our complete solar panel kits provide everything you need to install and operate a marine solar system; solar panel, hardware, charge controller Solar Controllers, solar wire, MC4 connectors and instruction manual.
 Contact us for help in designing a custom kit specific to your needs.

-Unique features of our semi-flexible marine grade panels include the following:
+Unique features of our flexible marine grade panels include the following:

 - Quality materials - We use impermeable ETFE laminates that will not cloud of degrade with exposure to intense UV light.

-- Grade A+ SunPower solar cells - The panels are comparable in performance to our rigid panels.
+- Grade A+ SunPower and PERC solar cells - The panels are comparable in performance to our rigid panels.

 - Mounting flexibility - Flexible panels will contour and flex against curved surfaces with a maximum bending radius of 30 degrees, ideal for mounting on a bimini top or a curved deck surface.